Gigaflop/Senior-Design-2018/Operational+Awareness/README.md

 # Python Flask application

 This application runs the Flask instance that powers the web application.
+It is currently missing the 'static' folder, as it contains many Node files, and Github doesn't want to take them all at once.

 ## Run the app locally